anujnadig168/BigMart-Sale-Prediction/README.md

 Multiple regression techniques used to predict the sales of the popular BigMart dataset.

 # Techniques used
-I have calculate the mean squared error for Ridge Regression, Lasso, Random Forest, Gradient Boosting and ElasticNet and found out that Random Forest and GBoost perfrom the best.
+I have calculated the mean squared error for Ridge Regression, Lasso, Random Forest, Gradient Boosting and ElasticNet and found out that Random Forest and GBoost perfrom the best.
 Hence, the model is based on them.

 # Data preprocessing
 Includes steps to clean data, for feature selection and for encoding categorical data.